fabschurt/docker-nginx/README.md

 # …
 ```

-**Important note #2:** if any of your virtual hosts is supposed to act as a
+If any of your virtual hosts is supposed to act as a «catch-all» server (meaning
-«catch-all» server (meaning that there is no valid server name defined for it
+that there is no valid server name defined for it and it is meant to serve all
-and it is meant to serve all requests for the host/port it listens to), you *must*
+requests for the host/port it listens to), you *must* explicitly define it as
-explicitly define it as the *default server* for the concerned host/port
+the *default server* for the concerned host/port (otherwise the default
-(otherwise the default 404-responding server will be matched instead):
+404-responding server will be matched instead):

 ```
 server {